Prepare your Arrival

 Here is a list of documents you will typically need to secure a rental property:

-• A valid form of identification (copy of your ID card, residence permit, or passport)
+- A valid form of identification (copy of your ID card, residence permit, or passport)

-• A school enrollment certificate or student card
+- A school enrollment certificate or student card

-• Proof of residence
+- Proof of residence

-• Your bank account details (called “Relevé d'Identité Bancaire”, shortly RIB in France)
+- Your bank account details (called “Relevé d'Identité Bancaire”, shortly RIB in France)

-• Your employment contract or recent payslips (unless you have a guarantor)
+- Your employment contract or recent payslips (unless you have a guarantor)

 If your guarantor is an organization, you must provide a guarantee certificate.
 If your guarantor is an individual, they will need to submit the following documents:

-• A valid form of identification
+- A valid form of identification

-• Proof of residence
+- Proof of residence

-• Their most recent tax notice
+- Their most recent tax notice

-• Their last three payslips and an employer certificate
+- Their last three payslips and an employer certificate

 Additionally, the French government offers a useful service called Dossier Facile, designed to help you compile your rental application.
 You can access it here.

-If you need a guarantor, Visale can act as your guarantor for your future accommodation if you are between 18 and 30 years old or if you are an employee over 30 (subject to conditions).
-You can find all the details on the Visale Guarantee website.
+- The Visale guarantee can act as a guarantor for your future accommodation if you are aged between 18 and 30, or if you are a salaried employee aged over 30 (subject to conditions).
+Find out more on the Visale guarantee website.

 Toul’box (Support for International Students Arriving in Toulouse)